 An engaged audience is more likely to stay throughout the entire event and attend future ones.
 Here are some ideas for increasing engagement through the screen:

-- Use a platform with a chat feature that allows the audience to ask questions, comment on what’s happening and talk to other attendees.
+- Use a platform with a live chat feature that allows the audience to ask questions, comment on what’s happening and talk to other attendees.
 Make sure you have a moderator or team member relaying the questions from your guests to the presenter.

 - For longer events, have frequent breaks where attendees can stretch their legs or use the restroom without missing anything.